Non-Scaling Stroke for SVG Icons

-Pros & cons of vector-effect="non-scaling-stroke"
+Pros and cons of vector-effect="non-scaling-stroke"

-Export & prepare your SVG in IconVectors
+Prepare your SVG in IconVectors

 1. Open or create your icon:

-• File → Open… (Ctrl+O) or New Icon (Ctrl+N).
-Work on a square grid (e.g., 24×24).
+• File -> Open...
+(Ctrl+O) or New Icon (Ctrl+N), working on a square grid such as 24x24 so stroke widths land on whole-pixel coordinates.

 Apply non-scaling stroke (inline attribute or CSS)